 - Groundcover – Low-level herbs and salad leaves to insulate and protect the soil

-- Rhizome/Root – Medicinal and edible crops like potatoes, garlic, onions, turnips, turmeric, and ginger
+- Rhizome/Root – Edible crops like potatoes, garlic, onions, turnips, turmeric, and ginger

 - Vine/Creeper – Vertical layer for vine fruits, vegetables, and herbs like sugar snap beans, hardy kiwi, butterfly pea and small melons.